Juan F. Pérez Home Page

 Day laborers shall receive their salary within a period not longer than one week.

 ART.
 65. Social insurance benefits are established as irrenounceable and imprescriptible rights of workers, with the equitable cooperation of the State, the employers, and the workers themselves, for the purpose of protecting the latter in an effective manner against illness, old age, unemployment, and the other exigencies of labor, in the form that the law may determine.
-The rights of old-age pensions and death benefits
+The rights of old-age pensions and death benefits are likewise established.

 The administration and governing of the institutions to which the first paragraph of this article refers shall be the duty of organizations elected with equal representation by employers and workers, with the participation of a representative of the State, in the form determined by law, except in the case of that created by the State for the bank of social insurance.